 There are few things to consider when ascertaining whether or not the AC is overcharged.

 01. Faulty Cooling

 One of the most evident signs of an overcharged AC is faulty cooling.
-The vents may produce only slightly cooler air than room temperature, or it could just outright be blowing warm to hot air.
+The vents may produce only slightly cooler air than room temperature, or they could just outright be blowing warm to hot air.

 When faulty cooling in the air vents happens, the entire car is likely to experience overheating.
 Luckily this takes a long period of neglect to happen.

 However, the issue presents itself; inadequate cooling is the most obvious symptom of an overcharged AC.